Swedish Super League (women's floorball): Season structure

 The season starts with a regular season with 26 games per team, one home and one away against all teams.
 In the spring a play-off starts with the eight best teams from the regular season.
-The quarter finals as well as the semi-finals is played in best of five matches, the final is settled in just one.
+The quarterfinals as well as the semifinals are played in best of five matches, the final is settled in just one.
 The final is played in Stockholm Globe Arena together with the men's Swedish Super League final.
-The two last teams play in a relegation league to avoid relegation.
+The bottom two teams are relegated to the lower division, Allsvenskan.